Nuna the Cognitive-Behavioral AI ChatBot

 Problem: Teaching people about cognitive behavioral therapy (CBT) through a chatbot can be tedious.
 Because Nuna is still learning on average, it takes over 15 minutes for a user to identify a cognitive-behavioral thought pattern chat.
 Over 67% of users abandon the chat before identifying a thought pattern.

-"As a user, I want to easily understand Cognitive Behavioral thought patterns so that I can focus on my coaching session with Nuna."
+"As a user, I want to easily understand cognitive behavioral thought patterns so I can focus on my coaching session with Nuna."

-Example of previous experience: There are ten different types of Cognitive Distortions Identified in CBT.
+Example of previous experience: There are ten types of Cognitive Distortions Identified in CBT.
 In this example, I go through two examples with Nuna.
-Because Nuna is still learning, this exchange can potentially go on for all ten scenarios.
+Because Nuna is still learning, this exchange can continue for all ten scenarios.

 Chat UX Improvements